-The robot astronaut Valkyrie, technically known as unit “R5,” holds NASA’s greater aim to emulate the units symbolic mythic namesake by helping to create its own version of Valhalla on Mars.
+The robot astronaut Valkyrie, known as unit R5, holds NASA’s greater aim to emulate the unit’s symbolic mythic namesake by helping the creation of its own version of Valhalla on Mars.
 Among the countless tasks R5 could undertake, its greatest foreseeable role is helping to establish a human colony on Mars.
 R5 looks to perform the required research to better understand Mars impact on human physiology.
-If humans are to create a permanent living habitat on the Red Planet, Mars must be tested for human suitability using humanoid form.
-R5 may also provide a great deal of assistance in building and maintaining such a colony.
-Though why not take another form?

 The Challenges of Human Movement

 There are many challenges that come with the creation of a fully functioning humanoid robot designed for incalculable use.
 According to NASA, Valkyrie contains 44 movable joints to co-ordinate its motion and balance.

 Moreover, R5 has an advanced sensor array for scanning and mapping its surrounding environment with precision.
 Furthermore promoting its accurately navigating any area it encounters.
 If R5 lives up to NASA’s grand desire, its possibilities for use are endless.